 I picked that from The Message translation.
 The advice is simple and direct and I am paraphrasing this way: “Check out, look out for, fixed your eyes on, search out all Jesus did to win the faith race”

 Simple but tough

-Though that advice and statement are simple, straight forward and very clear enough but it is usually difficult for Christians to understand and stick to them.
-There are many reasons for this: the devil and his activities, the flesh, the world, and its influence and so on.
+Though that advice and statement are simple, straightforward forward and very clear enough but it is usually difficult for Christians to understand and stick to them.
+There are many reasons for this: the devil and his activities, the flesh, the world, and its influence, and so on.

 But we can have cheap victories over all these obstacles because Jesus has done the same and if we have the required knowledge and understanding of what He did.
 The next train stop on this journey will continue from where I stopped here.
 Let us go to the next train stopover.

 You Must Be Qualified to Run the faith Race

 Have you been to the stadium to watch an athletics event?
 Okay even if you have not been to a stadium, you should have watched an athletics event on the television or even while you are in high school or college.